-The Admissions Committee is charged with the development of recruiting materials for the Group, reviewing applications for admissions, and exploring graduate student support mechanisms.
-The Admissions Committee shall consist of the chair of the Group, and at least two additional members, one of whom will serve as the Graduate Admissions Chair.
+The Admissions Committee is charged with recruiting for the Graduate Group and reviewing applications for admissions.
+The Admissions Committee shall consist of the chair of the Graduate Group, and at least two additional members, one of whom will serve as the Graduate Admissions Chair.